-Stephen Wing from Otago University in Dunedin will be leading a group of scientists and graduate students who will be working in Antarctica to find out more about Sea Ice Microbial Communities (SIMCO) and their role in the marine food web.
+Ken Ryan from Victoria University in Wellington will be leading a group of scientists who will be working in Antarctica to monitor Sea Ice Microbial Communities (SIMCO).

 Antarctic sea ice supports microorganisms that form the basic food supply for Antarctic coastal food-webs.
 Scientists want to gain a better understanding of how these important organisms may be affected by climate change.
 With climate change there is likely to be:

 - A decrease in sea ice due to warming